About

 • We're for anyone and everyone, regardless of race, colour or creed, who wants to read and discuss Science Fiction!
 That's what we're for.

 • But, if you're looking for a group that exactly matches your political outlook in every possible conceivable way, whatever your outlook happens to be, then sadly we're not for you.
+This probably means were for everyone from the reasonable central 90% of the population.
+Political extremists should look elsewhere.

 • And if you're looking for something more Fantasy then we can recommend our sister book club, The FantasyBookClub.org.
 You'll be just as welcome with them as you'd be with us.